The Federal Work Study (FWS) Program is a federally funded financial aid program that enables a student to work part-time while attending school.

 All students who apply for financial aid by the appropriate deadline dates are reviewed for eligibility.
-Students must have financial need, which is determined by the information that is submitted on the required financial aid applications.
-Students are notified of their financial aid awards through the Office of Admissions and Financial Aid via the Financial Aid Award Notification.
+Students must have financial need, which is determined by the information that is submitted on the required financial aid applications (specifically, the FAFSA).
+Students are notified of their financial aid awards through the Office of Admissions and Financial Aid.

-You must be enrolled in classes full-time to be eligible to participate in the Federal Work Study program during the fall/spring term.
-Enrollment of at least 1 credit is necessary to participate in Summer Work Study.
+You must be enrolled in classes full-time (12 or more credits per semester) in order to be eligible to participate in the Federal Work Study program during the fall and spring terms.

 Steps to Participate in Work Study